 Excellent Value for money Product, saves lot of time

 Here's a brutal truth: Only two in ten aspiring writers who complete a manuscript will get traditionally published.
 That is why if you want to self-publish instead, you should prepare yourself for doing everything on your own.
 And that includes deciding on your book cover.
 Here at Template.net, we will guide you through the cover design process by sharing downloadable Printable Book Cover Templates.
 We offer high-quality, 100% customizable, and multi-format (MS Word, Publisher, Photoshop, Illustrator, Apple Pages) book cover designs that you may use for different book genres and target markets.
 Sign up for any of our template plans now!

-A book cover is the first thing that you see on any kind of book.
-It consists of the book's title, its author and an image that depicts the book's content.
-Book covers, most of the time, are not explicit graphic representations of the book's topic.
+A book cover is the first thing that you see in any kind of book.
+It consists of the book's title, its author, and an image that depicts the book's content.
+Printed book covers, most of the time, are not explicit graphic representations of the book's topic.
 Instead, they can be mysterious and vague as to what the story is really all about.

 Learning how to make a book cover design entails both artistic and market knowledge.
 We've compiled a few key tips below to you navigate this process without any major hitch.

 A good book cover design should be related to your book's topic.
 Get the main theme of the book and use this theme in creating a suitable front cover design.
 You may also have to factor in the genre of the book you are writing in.
 For example, mystery non-fiction books tend to have non-sensational book covers despite having sensational book titles.
 On the other hand, fiction book covers (like children’s book covers) can be vary depending on the story and intended audience.

 Knowing your book’s theme or main topic is half the battle.
 You must then use this knowledge in selecting an editable book cover design theme or motif.
 This theme will act as the unifying force for all the text and graphic elements used in your cover design.